thefesty/hacker-news/README.md

 https://hacker-news.firebaseio.com/v0/user/[id].json

 ## Application Logic
-The following describes the steps involed in genrating the list of items, which is displayed to the user.
+The following describes the steps involed in generating the list of items, which is displayed to the user.

 1. The id's of the top 500 items are retrieved (API call).
 2. Fore each item-id, retrieve all item-properties (API call).